 Spelling and Grammatical Errors: Before submitting the letters of recommendation, one should review them and look for speaking and grammatical errors, if any.

-Keeping it Too Short: An LOR should have at least 500 to 600 words, written on a A4 size page.
-While it should be crisp, it should be long enough to describe the applicant and cover the important points about their academic history.
+Keeping it Too Short: An LOR should have at least 500 to 600 words, written on an A4 size page.
+The word limit should be crisp, but it should also be long enough to describe the applicant and cover the important points about their academic history.

-You may write to us at email@example.com to raise their queries about letters of recommendation, if any.
+From shortlisting universities to helping you prepare the perfect LOR, our admissions counsellors can fulfil your dream of getting into your dream university abroad.
+You may write to us at firstname.lastname@example.org to raise your queries about letters of recommendation if any.